 Consider this scenario: Tom is an entrepreneur who has a $10 million portfolio of diversified stocks and bonds.
 He also owns a controlling interest in a booming company that makes audio components.
 He would like to acquire another company in a complementary business that makes hardware to connect computers with stereos to play back digitally recorded music.

 Tom was tempted at first to just liquidate a portion of his portfolio and buy the company outright with the resulting cash.
 But after crunching the numbers, he realized that this would be quite costly.
-For one thing, capital gains tax would be due on the profits from the sale of stock.
+For one thing, capital gains tax would be due on the pro ts from the sale of stock.
 He also worried about the cost of being out of the stock market for any length of time and missing out on potential growth.

 On the other hand, if Tom’s audio company borrowed money to make the acquisition, there would be other hurdles.
 Because its assets are less diversified than the investment portfolio, the company may have to pay a higher interest rate for the loan.
 The company would also face costly legal and accounting fees to complete the transaction.

 Ultimately, Tom took out a personal loan using his $10 million investment portfolio as collateral.
 He was able to obtain a low interest rate and loan the proceeds to the company, which then bought the target firm.
+Further, if Tom were under the $1.1 million threshold for tax deductible interest expense, he could choose to replace the personal loan by taking out a new mortgage loan for a larger amount, which is known as cash-out refinancing.

 He now stands to earn a handsome profit as the company repays the loan.
 And because Tom kept his investment portfolio fully invested in the market, he was able to capitalize on the market’s recent rise.